 - Put it out, right out!
 Make sure your cigarette is properly extinguished

-- Have an escape plan and be prepared to cut your way out of your tent if there is a fire
+- Have an escape plan and be prepared to make your way out of your tent if there is a fire

 - Make sure you know what the fire arrangements are at the festival